Dashcam: Video shows moment Sekhukhune player crashes head-on, girl, 9, killed

-Dashcam Footage Captures Sekhukhune United Player Crashing Head On With Car in Which Girl, 9, Killed
+Dashcam Footage Captures Sekhukhune United Player Crashing Head-On With Car in Tembisa, Killing Girl

 - A video has surfaced of the accident involving a Sekhukhune United soccer player and a female motorist in Tembisa